aurajs/website/source/about/index.md

 * Made sure you're on the latest version in master
 * Used the search feature to ensure that the bug hasn't been reported before
 * Included as much information about the bug as possible, including any output you've received, what OS and version you're on, etc.
-* If making a bug report, please post a test case reproducing your issue on jsFiddle.net or jsBin.
+* If making a bug report, please post a test case reproducing your issue on (jsFiddle.net)[http://jsfiddle.net/] or (JS Bin)[http://jsbin.com/].
 We will do our best to assist if this is not possible, but please understand this would greatly help improve or ability to help.

 [Submit your issue](https://github.com/aurajs/aura/issues/new)

 ### Pull Request Guidelines

 * Please check to make sure that there aren't existing pull requests attempting to address the issue mentioned.
 We also recommend checking for issues related to the issue on the tracker, as a team member may be working on the issue in a branch or fork.
-* Non-trivial changes should be discussed in an issue first
+* Non-trivial changes should be discussed in an issue first.
-* Develop in a topic branch, not master
+* Develop in a topic branch, not master.
-* Add relevant tests to cover the change
+* Add relevant tests to cover the change.
-* Squash your commits
+* Squash your commits.
-* Write a convincing description of your PR and why we should land it
+* Write a convincing description of your PR and why we should land it.